Zack Taylor

-Zachary Taylor is a fictional character in the Power Rangers universe, appearing in the television series Mighty Morphin Power Rangers.
-He is the first on screen Black Ranger of Power Rangers.
+Zachary "Zack" Taylor is a fictional character in the Power Rangers universe, appearing in the television series Mighty Morphin Power Rangers.
+He is the first on-screen Black Ranger of Power Rangers.
 He would be succeeded as the Black Ranger by Adam Park.
-A reimagined version of Zack, now Chinese-American (as a combination of him and Adam), would appear in the 2017 reboot film, played by Canadian actor Ludi Lin.
+A reimagined version of Zack, now Chinese-American, would appear in the 2017 reboot film, played by Canadian actor Ludi Lin.